b54690/student-evaluation-tool/README.md

 - Styling: CSS, Material-ui
 - TypeScript / TypeORM / Postgres in the back-end.

-I has 4 days in which to complete the project.
+I had 4 days in which to complete the project.

 User Stories
 --